openfaas/faas-netes/README.md

 This is a PoC (Proof of Concept) for a FaaS implementation on Kubernetes.

+In this README you'll find a technical overview and instructions for testing out FaaS with a Kubernetes back-end.

+You can also watch a [video overview on YouTube](https://www.youtube.com/watch?v=CQYjiMXOqOQ).

 ![FaaS](https://pbs.twimg.com/media/DFhYYP-XUAIWBET.jpg:large)

 If you'd like to know more about the FaaS project head over to - https://github.com/alexellis/faas